arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

 ![](assets/featured.png)

 # Description
 The Arduino Nano ESP32 (with and without headers) is a Nano form factor board based on the ESP32-S3 (embedded in the NORA-W106-10B from u-blox®).
-This is the first Arduino board to be based fully on an ESP32, and features Wi-Fi®, Bluetooth® LE, debugging via native USB in the Arduino IDE as well as low power.
+This is the first Arduino board to be based fully on an ESP32, and features Wi-Fi® as well as Bluetooth® LE.

 The Nano ESP32 is compatible with the Arduino IoT Cloud, and has support for MicroPython.
 It is an ideal board for getting started with IoT development.

 # Target areas:
-Maker, Debugging, IoT, MicroPython
+Maker, IoT, MicroPython

 # Features
 * **Xtensa® Dual-core 32-bit LX7 Microprocessor**